 9 There is a current lack of consensus on the ancestral parity mode, oviparity (egg-laying) and 10 viviparity (live-birth), of amniotes and squamates (snakes and lizards).
 How transitions between 11 parity modes occur at the genomic level has primary importance on how science conceptualizes 12 the origin of amniotes, and highly variable parity modes in Squamata.
 Within the context of 13 interdisciplinary literature-medical, poultry science, reproductive biology, and evolutionary 14 biology-I review the genomics and physiology of five broad processes expected to change 15 during transitions between parity modes: eggshell formation, embryonic retention, placentation, 16 calcium transport, and maternal-fetal immune dynamics.
 Throughout, I offer alternative 17 perspectives and testable hypotheses regarding proximate causes of parity mode evolution in 18 amniotes and squamates.
 Should viviparity have evolved early in the history of Lepidosaurs, I 19 offer the basal cap hypothesis as a proximate explanation.
 The framework of this hypothesis can 20 be extended to amniotes to infer their ancestral state.
-I also provide a mechanism through which 21 squamates may reverse back to oviparity with no intermediate stages.
-Furthermore, I 22 contextualize the maternal-fetal immune dynamics in light of modern medical understanding that 23 embryos are not analogous to allografts (e.g., organ transplants).
-Overall, this review grounds 24 itself in the historical literature while offering a modern perspective on a subject that has 25 fascinated scientists for centuries-the origin of amniotes.
-I encourage the scientific community 26 to utilize this as a resource in comparative genomics studies, embrace the complexity of the 27 system, and challenge new hypotheses proposed.
+I also provide a mechanism through which 21 squamates may reverse back to oviparity without hitting fitness valleys; and make predictions on 22 the directionality of transitions in three reproductively bimodal species.
+Furthermore, I 23 contextualize the maternal-fetal immune dynamics in light of modern understanding that most 24 embryos are not analogous to allografts (e.g., organ transplants).
+Overall, this review grounds 25 itself in the historical literature while offering a modern perspective on a subject that has 26 fascinated scientists for centuries-the origin of amniotes.
+The paper ends with the most realistic 27 option that the first amniote egg was oviparous with extended embryonic retention.
+28 Lampropholis guichenoti may be an appropriate model for the original amniote egg.
+The 29 foundations of the framework designed to be applied to squamates can also be applied to test if